hhvm/user-documentation/guides/hack/25-typechecker/05-modes.md

-When you are writing type-checkable Hack code, a common idiom is to start your file with `<?hh` and start writing code.
+When you are writing Hack code, you will typically start your file with `<?hh` and start writing code.
 However, that one top line is actually quite important in how the typechecker interprets your code.

 ## Partial Mode

-Hack code starting with the four characters `<?hh` at the top of it is said to be in *partial* mode.
-This means that the typechecker will check whatever it can, but no more.
+Code in Hack files starting with the four characters `<?hh` at the top of it is said to be in *partial* mode.
+This means that the typechecker will check whatever it can, but no more; it does not insist on full type coverage.
 Partial mode is great to use to start gradually typing existing code.
 Here are the rules for partial mode:

-- You can call functions and use classes that the typechecker cannot see (e.g., in `<?php` file)
+- You can fully interoperate with PHP files -- you can call functions and use classes that the typechecker cannot see.
+This code is assumed to exist in a `<?php` file somewhere.
+See [the discussion of the `assume_php` configuration option](setup.md#common-configuration-options__assume_php) for a discussion of the implications of this, why it might not be desirable, and how to change it.
-- Top-level code is allowed, but not typechecked.
--- To maximize the typechecker's ability in partial mode, it is common practice to wrap all top-level code into one main function and just call that function from the top level.
+- You can write code at the very top-level (i.e., outside functions and methods), but it is not typechecked.
+To maximize the typechecker's ability to check code in partial mode, it is common practice to wrap all top-level code into one main function and have a call to that function be the only code at top-level.
-- You can use references `&`, but they are basically ignored as it doesn't follow the reference path.
-Try not to use references.
+- You can use references `&`, but the typechecker doesn't attempt to check them (for the purposes of typechecking, it ignores the `&`).
+Try not to use references since you can easily use them to break the type system.
 - You can access superglobals without error.

 @@ modes-examples/partial.php.type-errors @@